brandonsilver/jekyll-blog/_posts/2011-02-02-the-dawn-of-a-new-blog.markdown

 layout: post
 title: The Dawn of a New Blog
 ---

-After reading about Jekyll at [Paul Stamatiou's Blog](http://paulstamatiou.com/how-to-wordpress-to-jekyll), I thought that maybe I'd give it a try.
-I needed more experience in XHTML/CSS, and the idea of having everything in markdown sans-database was too attractive to pass over.
+## {{ page.title }}
+### 02 Februrary 2011

+I first learned about Jekyll from [Paul Stamatiou's Blog](http://paulstamatiou.com/how-to-wordpress-to-jekyll).
+Its support for a variety of markup languages (including markdown) and lack of a requirement for a database sold me on the idea.
+I have long desired a completely "flat" replacement for Wordpress, and Jekyll looked like just the ticket.

-It wasn't too dificult a process.
-I more or less followed along Paul's excellent post, creating a local development environment and using Github to clone a popular [Jekyll repository](https://github.com/mojombo/tpw), modifying it and the XHTML template I found as needed.
-And then, presto!
-Here we are.
+The initial setup wasn't too dificult.
+Even with my somewhat limited understanding of web development, I was able to follow along Paul's excellent post, creating a local development environment and using Github to clone a popular [Jekyll repository](https://github.com/mojombo/tpw).
+A few dozen modifications later, and a new blog is born in lightweight and beautiful static HTML.